 A History of St. Alphonsus Parish

 The new millennium introduced numerous changes to our parish buildings.
-In early summer of 2002, the former convent, now called the PMC, was converted into pastoral and support staff offices as well as instructional rooms.
+In early summer of 2002, the former convent was converted into pastoral and support staff offices, instructional rooms, and houses the ERA Neighborhood Outreach Program offices; it is now known as the Parish Ministry Center, or PMC.
 At the same time, the church and school were made handicap accessible with the addition of an elevator and ramps.
 The former chapel was removed and additions were made to the church.
 To the East we added a music ministry room and Blessed Sacrament/daily Mass chapel, Reconciliation room and family room.
 To the South is a new Baptismal Font, gathering space and community room and to the West we have a new entrance, rest rooms, coatroom and Parish Library.
 The project was completed and dedicated by Archbishop Timothy Dolan on August 2, 2003.

 Rev. Frederic Arnold - 1938-1941

 Rev. Martin Gloudeman - 1968-1977

 Rev. Carrol Straub - 1977-1991

 Rev. Richard Aiken - 1991-2005

 Rev. David Meinholz - 2005-Feb 2007, died suddenly.

 Fr.
 Alan Jurkus - June 2007 - 2014